RickOti23/market-analytics/README.md

 A capstone project for the [Stock Markets Analytics Zoomcamp 2025](https://courses.datatalks.club/sma-zoomcamp-2025/).

-## The goal
+## THE ASK
-Implement a base trading strategy for top US, EU, Chinese and Indian stocks.
+Build a Machine Learning algo trading strategy to predict Stock Prices.
 ### Implementation

 Implementation is strongly based on the [code from learning materials](https://github.com/DataTalksClub/stock-markets-analytics-zoomcamp/tree/main) with addition of 10 Chinese stocks and some changes in prediction cases.

 ### Project Walkthrough
 - *Data mining.*